Learn

 Did you know?
 Scammers try to appeal to your emotional side by spoofing the name of a person or company you know so that you feel a sense of trust.

-Phishing, explained
+Phishing, Explained

 Phishing is when someone sends fraudulent emails in an attempt to access your personal information — or to manipulate you into giving them your personal information directly.
 And these emails typically look very credible.
 Here are a few examples of phishing emails: